 If you love art, books, animals, and writing, visit my FB page.
 Lots of cool stuff!

 Two of my books are finalists in the 2014 Wishing Shelf Book Awards!
-Click on the above book covers to learn more.
+Click on the below book covers to learn more.

 Some of the book and DVD covers included on this website are affiliate links with Amazon.
 This means that if you buy the book or DVD after clicking on its cover, I get a very small percentage of the sale price.